michalkonecny/aern/bits/logisticmap.md

 </tr>
 </table>

+Note that iterating the logistic map is a highly unstable computation.
+Evaluating it directly using Double precision gives completely meaningless results after not many iterations.
+For example, for 100 iterations using Double precision one gets 0.664605873132831, while the correct answer is
+0.38545043842252.

+To compute 100000 iterations with a good precision, AERN used floating-point numbers with the mantissa precision of 209100 bits.

 <!--
 TODO: Demonstrate that the same formula can be used to evaluate on real numbers as well as on real functions to capture dependency.